MLeganes/42Libft/readme-github-config.md

 Enviroments:
     Github repos to play with:

-    - 42cursus -> 42cursus repo wher i will put all my super code.
+    - 42cursus -> 42cursus repo where I will commit all my super code.
                -> I will commit code from home and school.

-    - vogspere -> repo 42School from the project to evaluate in the school,  example Libft.
+    - vogspere -> repo from 42School from the project to evaluate, example Libft.